medialab/minet/docs/cli.md

 Minet Twitter Timestamp Command
 ===============================

-Getting timestamp from tweet id.
+Getting timestamp from tweet url or id.

 positional arguments:
-  column                      Name of the column containing the tweet ids. file                        CSV file containing the tweet ids.
+  column                      Name of the column containing the tweet url or id. file                        CSV file containing the tweet url or id.
+Default to url.

 optional arguments:
   -h, --help                  show this help message and exit